 Out of courtesy, you should notify the staff or area that created the material.
 Make it clear on any copies or communication of the material that Curtin is the copyright owner.

 The University does not always own the copyright in material produced by its staff and students.
-For clarification, see the University’s Intellectual Property – Ownership and Commercialisation Policy and Procedures.
+For clarification, see the University’s Intellectual Property Policies and Intellectual Property Procedures.

 Material which is ‘out of copyright’